Taiwing/ft_nm/README.md

 }
 ```

-Compile this binary with and list its symbols with ft\_nm:
+Compile this program and list its symbols:

 ```shell
 gcc simple.c